uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 <!-- #region id="UaQk0TTVO2eO" -->
 ### 0.1b BART on Google Colab

 The next cells will setup BART on Google Colab.
-For a detailed explanation, see the **How to Run BART on Google Colaboratory** in this repository.
+For a detailed explanation, see the [How to Run BART on Google Colaboratory](https://github.com/mrirecon/bart-workshop/tree/master/ismrm2021).
 Skip this cells if you want to run this notebook on your local machine.

 This tutorial does not need a GPU instance, but you can use one: